Skip to main content

 Does the type of aircraft I fly matter?

-Do I need special aviation cover or is standard life insurance enough?
+Do I need special aviation cover, or is a standard policy enough?

 Does it matter whether I fly for a major airline or a charter operator?

-How are helicopter and agricultural / crop-dusting pilots treated differently?
+How are helicopter and crop-dusting pilots treated differently?

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).